 Implementing Effective Protection

-To align with Visa's security roadmap, organisations should implement a comprehensive approach to preventing enumeration attacks:
+To align with Visa's security roadmap, organisations should take a layered approach to preventing enumeration attacks:

 - Deploy Multi-layered Protection